credativ/credativ-pg-migrator/README.md

 ## Main features

 - Pure python solution, uses only standard libraries, structured in modules, written in object-oriented style in classes
-- Supports migration of tables, column constraints and defaults, primary keys, secondary indexes, foreign keys, functions/procedures, triggers and views from source to target database
+- Supports migration of tables, column constraints and defaults, data, primary keys, secondary indexes, foreign keys, functions/procedures, triggers and views from source to target database
 - If tables have sequences, migrator sets current values of sequences on the target database
 - Migration of views is currently only in rudimentary version, just replacing source schema names in code with target schema names
-- Conversion and migration of functions, procedures, triggers currently fully works for Informix, and is in progress for Sybase
+- Conversion and migration of functions, procedures, triggers currently fully works for Informix.
+Can be added on demand for other databases too.
-- Migrator allows customizable substitutions of data types, default values of columns, calls of remote objects
+- Migrator allows customizable substitutions of data types, default values of columns, calls of remote objects.
+- User can also define limitations for migration of data - as where conditions for tables.
+This option requires good analysis of dependencies in the source database.
+Missing data can break Foreign Key constraints in the target database.
+See further in the documentation.
-- Migrator provides reach logging and error handling, has 2 levels of logging - INFO and DEBUG, in case of error, detailed error message is printed
+- Migrator provides reach logging and error handling, has 2 levels of logging - INFO and DEBUG, in case of error, detailed error message is printed.
-- By default logging messages are printed both to console and to log file, name of the log file is configurable in command line arguments
+- By default logging messages are printed both to console and to log file, name of the log file is configurable in command line arguments.
-- Rich information is also logged to the migration database - see below
+- Rich information is also logged to the migration database - see below.

 ## Source databases

-- Currently supported source databases are Informix, Sybase ASE, PostgreSQL
+- Currently supported source databases are:
+  - Informix
+  - Sybase ASE
+  - IBM dDB2 LUW
-- Basic support for MS SQL Server is in progress
+  - MS SQL Server
+  - SQL Anywhere
+  - MySQL/MariaDB (engines with INFORMATION_SCHEMA)
+  - PostgreSQL
 - Source database connector must implement DatabaseConnector class from the migrator.database_connector module
 - Methods of this class contain descriptions of actions and return values that are expected by the migrator tool
-- Support database should be accessed via ODBC, JDBC or native client libraries
+- Support database should be accessed via ODBC, JDBC or native python libraries

 ## Target databases